 The Older People's Commissioner for Wales makes sure the interests of older people in Wales are safeguarded.
 The Commissioner can specifically look at the way that a local authority or health body deals with elder abuse and can take individual cases if the case raises issues that have a wider impact on older people.

-Respect Phoneline offers information and advice to men and women in heterosexual or same-sex relationships who want to stop their violent behaviour.
+Respect Phoneline offers information and advice to partners, friends and family who want to stop someone's violent behaviour.

 Organisations for lesbian, gay, bisexual and transgender people

 National LGBT+ Domestic Abuse Helpline

 Galop provides support for lesbian, gay, bisexual and transgender people experiencing domestic violence.

 SignHealth provides a specialist domestic abuse service to help Deaf people find safety and security.
 You can find out how to contact them on their website.